palantir/atlasdb/docs/source/miscellaneous/doc/adr/0016-use-tickets-encoding-for-transactions.md

 #### Benchmarking

-We tested the selective batching cell loader against the original algorithm ("CL1") and a full-batching algorithm that always batches cells up to CC, regardless of what rows or columns they are from.
+We tested the selective batching cell loader ("CL2") against the original algorithm ("CL1") and a full-batching algorithm that always batches cells up to CC, regardless of what rows or columns they are from.
+We tested these loaders against both general AtlasDB user workloads (100 rows/100 static columns and 1000 rows/10 static columns), and workloads more specific to transactions2 (16 rows/500 dynamic columns).
+This is important as we would prefer not to have to use a separate codepath for transactions2; current behaviour with loading queries on rows with many different columns (regardless of table) had also previously been observed to be inefficient.

-We first ran the benchmarks with a single thread, with various configurations of rows and columns.
-Note that the third workload (16 rows, 500 dynamic columns) is intended to resemble workflows involving transactions2.
-In our tests, CC = 50,000 and SQ = 200.
-Dynamic columns are random and are unlikely to have overlaps.
+We first ran the benchmarks with a single thread against the aforementioned workflows.
+In our tests, CC = 50,000 and SQ = 200; the dynamic columns are random and are unlikely to have overlaps.

 | Rows |     Columns | Metric | CellLoader 1 | Full Batching  | CellLoader 2 |
 |-----:|------------:|-------:|-------------:|---------------:|-------------:|